-In February 2015, the Company granted incentive cash bonus awards to select employees.
+In February 2015 and March 2016, the Company granted incentive cash bonus awards to select employees.
 These awards entitle employees to receive cash compensation based on distributed performance fees received by the Company from certain institutional funds.
 Eligibility to receive payments pursuant to these incentive awards is based on continued employment and ceases automatically upon termination of employment.
 Performance compensation expense is recorded based on the fair value of the incentive awards at the date of grant and is recognized on a straight-line basis over the expected requisite service period.
-The performance compensation liability is subject to re-measurement at the end of each reporting period and any changes in the liability are recognized in the then current reporting period.
+The performance compensation liability is subject to re-measurement at the end of each reporting period and any changes in the liability are recognized in such reporting period.

-For the years ended December 31, 2015, 2014 and 2013, performance compensation was \$(8.0) million, \$(1.5) million and \$7.2 million, respectively.
-As of December 31, 2015 and 2014, the total performance fee compensation payable for these awards was \$1.8 million and \$11.8 million, respectively.
+For the years ended December 31, 2016, 2015 and 2014, the Company recorded a reversal of performance fee compensation expense of \$0.3 million, \$8.0 million and \$1.5 million, respectively.
+As of December 31, 2016 and 2015, the total performance fee compensation payable for these awards was \$1.0 million and \$1.8 million, respectively.